florianvazelle/poike/README.md

 # Poike

-This is work in progress comprehensible Vulkan framework.
+This is a work in progress comprehensible Vulkan framework.

 ## Building